Nutrition & Special Dietary Needs

 Jill Abbott-Stoltzfus, M.S., R.D., Nutritionist

-- Nutritional counseling and education for any dietary or nutrition issue including vegan and vegetarian diets, to help navigate your way through University Food Service dining halls and in making dietary choices while living on campus (anyone with a food allergy or intolerance or other special dietary need may receive accommodation by special food preparation, and food purchases, they must first meet with the nutritionist as well as the food service manager in order to set up these accomodations)
+- Nutritional counseling and education for any dietary or nutrition issue including vegan and vegetarian diets, to help navigate your way through Culinary Services dining halls and in making dietary choices while living on campus (anyone with a food allergy or intolerance or other special dietary need may receive accommodation by special food preparation, and food purchases, they must first meet with the nutritionist as well as the food service manager in order to set up these accommodations)

 - Nutrition facts and food allergens identified for all items served.
-These can be found on the UFS website and are identified at point of service
+These can be found on: catcounter.montana.edu or by clicking on CatCounter icon below.

-- Healthy eating tips posted on UFS website
+- Healthy eating tips posted on Culinary Services website

-- Nutrition presentations (for example, “How to Eat Healthy in the Food Service”) in residence halls as requested
+- Nutrition presentations available upon request in residence halls (for example, “How to Eat Healthy at MSU”)

 Food Allergies?
 Ask Before You Eat!